Introduction and purpose

 A student found to have violated Board of Regents Policy: Student Conduct Code is entitled to a campus-wide appeal of student conduct decisions made in the hearing process.

 Grounds for Appeal

 The following are the grounds for appealing a disciplinary decision.

 - There was significant procedural error sufficient to affect the outcome (e.g., lack of notice, opportunity to be heard, or opportunity to challenge information).
 A procedural error is not a basis for sustaining an appeal unless it was significant enough to affect the outcome.

 - The rule found to have been violated was misapplied, misinterpreted, or contrary to law.

 - New evidence exists that was not previously available to the appealing party and that is sufficient to affect the outcome.

-- The sanction was grossly disproportionate to the offense.
+- The outcome was grossly disproportionate to the offense.

-- The decision was not based on substantial information.
+- The student conduct decision was not based on substantial information.
 Substantial information means relevant information that a reasonable person might accept as adequate to support a conclusion.
-In making this determination, the appellate officer must respect the credibility determinations of the hearing body and must not substitute his or her judgment for the hearing body.
+In making this determination, the appellate officer must respect the credibility determinations of the hearing body and must not substitute the officer's judgment for the hearing body.
 Rather, the appellate officer must determine whether the hearing body’s decision was unreasonable (i.e., arbitrary) in light of the information presented.